-6.3.8.
-Reactive Repairs & Maintenance
+6.3.8 Reactive Repairs & Maintenance

-The Contractor provides reactive maintenance service as instructed by the Service Manager.
+The Contractor provides a repair maintenance service as instructed by the Service Manager.
 All activities will be undertaken within the Response and Rectification Time.
 The Contractor acts at all times in a manner which avoids / minimises disruption to the Client's operations.

-6.3.9.
-Access Times
+6.3.9 Access Times

-The Contractor agrees Access Times for carrying out works for areas within the Premises.
+The Contractor agrees access times for carrying out services for areas within the Premises.
 All activities, save those designated as Emergency, will be carried out within these times.

-6.3.10.
-Statutory Testing
+6.3.10 Statutory Testing